dmh247365/javascript-detailed/Callbacks/readme.md

 2. Now because `global` is top of the Call Stack a global execution context is created, which consists of two areas, one being the JS thread of execution area and the other being the memory associated with the execution context.
    Into global memory is loaded the variables and their values, example the variable `multiplyBy2` is loaded and its value is a function, so all the function code is loaded in.

-3. The variable `result` is declared, but at this stage it has not been assigned a value so its `unitialised`.
+3. The variable `result` is declared, but at this stage it has not been assigned a value so its `uninitialised`.

 So in summary:-
 The variable on line 11 and the functions on lines 1 & 9 are loaded into the `global memory`.